 |PROJECT NAME||Hyatt Regency Minneapolis|

 Interior Design spoke with Suomi, a Futuregreen advisory board member, to uncover some of the myths and facts about building locally.
-(Go here for more on sustainable keynotes at Futuregreen and here to sign the Futuregreen Commitment.)
+(Go here to sign the Futuregreen Commitment.)

 Myth #1: Using local products and materials is too expensive.

 Fact: Yes, it can be, but not if you're smart about it.
 Bidding is one of the tactics Suomi used to keep local prices competitive.
 Over the past 15 years, firms in the hospitality industry have been bidding projects to manufacturers and studios primarily in China and elsewhere in Asia.
 Suomi relied on a purchasing agent—the company that handles the buying and shipping—to find not just one manufacturer in the U.S. for each item, but two or three so that his team could bid them against each other.
 The purchasing agent was able to identify potential competitors for products in North America that Suomi’s firm had never even heard of.
 Add to that the vast reduction in packing, shipping, customs, duties and storing costs and local prices become extremely competitive.

 Myth #2: Purchasing agents always consider local products, it's standard practice.